Development Toward a Ground-Based Interferometric Phased Array for Radio Detection of High Energy Neutrinos: Thermal Noise Correlation Studies

-Source of thermal noise are treated as oscillators each with an amplitude drawn from a Rayleigh distribution corresponding to a temperature of 300~K and a random phase drawn from a uniform distribution~\cite{goodman}.
+For comparison to the anechoic chamber measurements, we treat sources of thermal noise as oscillators each with an amplitude drawn from a Rayleigh distribution corresponding to a temperature of 300~K and a random phase drawn from a uniform distribution.
 We create $10^5$ of these oscillators, each with a frequency drawn from a uniform distribution over a 2~GHz bandwidth.
 The oscillators are thrown uniformly on a spherical shell that has a radius of 5~m and is centered on the point between two simulated antennas.
-We weight the amplitude of each oscillator by the sine of the incident angle on the antenna feed, where a zenith angle of zero corresponds to the location of the null of the antenna, to approximate a more realistic antenna beam pattern.
-We add the amplitude, modulated by the phase, for all generated oscillators in Fourier space for each antenna and filter the result using the magnitude of the frequency response of the filters we used in thermal noise correlation measurements (see Section~\ref{sec:ncmeas}).
-Uncorrelated noise is added to the simulated thermal noise for each channel that corresponds to the 75~K system temperature for each channel by generating noise with an amplitude drawn from a Rayleigh distribution and a random phase drawn from a uniform distribution over the same bandwidth as the thermal noise.
-We generate simulated noise traces at each antenna by inverse Fourier transforming the filtered spectra.
+We weight the amplitude of each oscillator by the sine of the incident angle on the antenna feed, where a zenith angle of zero corresponds to the location of the null of the antenna, to approximate a dipole antenna beam pattern.
+We add the electric fields, weighted by the sine of the phase at each antenna, for all generated oscillators in Fourier space for each antenna and filter the result using the magnitude of the frequency response of the filters we used in thermal noise correlation measurements (see Section~\ref{sec:ncmeas}).
+Because the phase of each oscillator is chosen randomly from a uniform distribution, we do not need to take into account the phase response of the filters, since the resulting phase would still be randomly drawn from a uniform distribution.
+Uncorrelated noise is added to the simulated thermal noise over the same bandwidth for each channel that corresponds to the 75~K system temperature for each channel by generating noise with a spectral amplitude drawn from a Rayleigh distribution and a random phase drawn from a uniform distribution over the same bandwidth as the thermal noise.
+We generate simulated noise traces at each antenna by taking the inverse Fourier transform of the filtered spectra.
 By generating many sets of noise traces for antennas with different feed-to-feed spacings, we can make direct comparisons with measurements.

+We developed two independent simulations, which we used as a validation technique, and the results of the simulations are consistent with each other.